Table of Contents

 Pruning is often feared by beginners who worry about cutting their trees, but it is essential for a productive orchard.
 An unpruned avocado tree will grow very tall, with fruits only at the very top where sunlight hits.
 This makes harvesting dangerous and expensive, and spraying difficult.
 You want a tree that spreads out, not one that grows 20 meters high.

-Formative pruning happens in the first two years.
-When the tree reaches about 1 meter in height, you should cut the main vertical shoot (tip it).
-This forces the tree to push out side branches, creating a bushier, stronger structure.
-In subsequent years, you perform maintenance pruning.
 This involves removing any branches that touch the ground, as these act as bridges for ants and pests to climb into the tree.
 You also need to remove water shoots-these are very fast-growing, vertical branches that shoot up from the inside of the canopy.
 They consume a lot of energy but rarely bear fruit.

 Pruning should generally be done immediately after harvesting.
 This allows the tree to recover and produce new vegetative growth that will support the next season’s flowers.
 Opening up the center of the tree to sunlight is also vital; if the inside of the tree is dark, no fruit will grow there, and it becomes a hiding place for pests.